Mairead Maguire: Early life (1944–1976)

 Maguire was born into a Roman Catholic community in Belfast, Northern Ireland, the second of eight children – five sisters and two brothers.
 Her parents were Andrew and Margaret Corrigan.
 She attended St. Vincent's Primary School, a private Catholic school, until the age of 14, at which time her family could no longer pay for her schooling.
-After working for a time as a babysitter at a Catholic community centre, she was able to save enough money to enrol in a year of business classes at Miss Gordon's Commercial College, which led her at the age of 16 to a job as an accounting clerk with a local factory.
+After working for a time as a babysitter at a Catholic community centre, she was able to save enough money to enroll in a year of business classes at Miss Gordon's Commercial College, which led her at the age of 16 to a job as an accounting clerk with a local factory.
 She volunteered regularly with the Legion of Mary, spending her evenings and weekends working with children and visiting inmates at Long Kesh prison.
 When she was 21 she began working as a secretary for the Guinness brewery, where she remained employed until December 1976.

 Maguire told The Progressive in 2013 that her early Catholic heroes included Dorothy Day and the Berrigan brothers.